 FET can be categorized in different ways.
 All the types of FET are covered in the following FET tree diagram.

-FETs are mainly categorized into the junction and insulated gate type FETs.
+FETs are mainly categorized into junction and insulated gate type FETs.

 JFET Transistor

 JFET transistor refers to the FET that has a junction between the gate and channel.
-The drain current is controlled by the reverse bias of the junction.
+The reverse bias of the junction controls the drain current.
 The JFET can be further divided into n-channel and p-channel devices.

 Insulated Gate FET IGFET or Metal Oxide Silicon FET MOSFET